l3br4s/nice-select/readme.md

 `dropdown`, `dropdown-inner`, `dropdown-padding`, `optgroup`, `optgroup-label`, `option`, `optionlist`, `presentation`, `search`, `search-wrapper`.

+To set the dimensions of the element, the following custom properties can be used on the `nice-select` selector:

+-	`--nice-min-width` - the minimum width of the `<nice-select>` element, regardless of content.
+The element will grow to accomodate the longest option name.
+-	`--nice-max-height` - the maxmimum height of the `<nice-select>` element, regardless of content.
+The element will scroll if there are more options than can be displayed.

 Additonally, **nice-select** exposes the following states to be used in a `:state()` pseudo class:

 -	`open` - when the dropdown is open